openconfig/lemming/dataplane/docs/packetflow.md

       5. CPU port
 2. CPU Port
    1. Once a packet is sent the CPU port is matched in two a hostif by:
-      1. an IP2ME route: the exact IP assigned to a hostif.
+      1. an IP2ME (IP address that belongs to host) the exact IP assigned to a hostif.
+         1. Example: if eth1 is configured with 192.168.1.2/24, than the IP2ME route is 192.168.1.2/32 -> CPU Port
       2. the default map: the corresponding hostif for the input port.

 ## Egress